Trending

 Share:

-Calbee's new monochrome packaging design for snacks
+Calbee's new monochrome packaging design in response to supply chain issues.

 Here's what it means for you.